CreArts-Community/CreArts-Discord/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help me
 title: "[Bug Report]"
 labels: Bug
 assignees: CorellanStoma
 ---

 **Describe the bug**